esnet/react-network-diagrams/examples/markdown/trafficmap.md

         );
     }

 Most of what is passed in as props here are the maps which specify the style of the drawing, as detailed above.
-We also need to provide the width and the height of the map and the edge drawing method, in this case bidirectionalArrow.
-In addition, we also handle selection in this map (see below).
+Additional props include:

+### Props

+#### topology

+The topology structure, as detailed above.
+This contains the descriptions of nodes, edges and paths used to render the topology

+#### bounds

+Specified as an object containing x1, y1 and x2, y2.
+This is the region to display on the map.
+If this isn't specified the bounds will be calculated from the nodes in the Map.

+#### edgeDrawingMethod

+The is the overall rendering style for the edge connections.
+Maybe one of the following strings:

+ * "simple" - simple line connections between nodes
+ * "bidirectionalArrow" - network traffic represented by bi-directional arrows
+ * "pathBidirectionalArrow" - similar to "bidirectionalArrow", but only for edges that are used in the currently displayed path(s).

+#### showPaths

+Either a boolean or a list of path names.
+If a bool, and true, then all paths will be shown.
+If a list then only the paths in that list will be shown.
+The default is to show no paths.

-### Selection
+### selection

 A callback for selection change can be provided to the `onSelectionChange()` prop.
 This will be called when the user selects an object in the map, be it a node or a link.
 The first arg will be the type of the object selected and the second will be the object itself.

-Typically you would store the selection (perhaps as state of the parant component) and pass that selection down using the `selection` prop, since most likely you want to use that selection elsewhere on the page (say to show network traffic for the selection).
+Typically you would store the selection (perhaps as state of the parent component) and pass that selection down using the `selection` prop, since most likely you want to use that selection elsewhere on the page (say to show network traffic for the selection).

 As discussed above, styling for the selection can be done using the styles maps.